Wednesday, December 29, 2021

 Bravado and energy are not enough – in fact they can be a dangerous combination without competence, Fortunately, the US was able to harness a great deal of competence in both world wars.

 Winning a modern war requires more than just battlefield competence.
 At critical junctures in WWII great victories hinged on matters of logistics, repair, construction, and innovation.
-Without the Mulberry harbors, Pattorn has no chance to race across France; without the epic repair job (3 days) on the Yorktown after Coral Sea, the US Navy probably fails to win the decisive victory at Midway.
+Without the Mulberry harbors, Patton has no chance to race across France; without the epic repair job (3 days) on the Yorktown after Coral Sea, the US Navy probably fails to win the decisive victory at Midway.

 The three volumes of memoirs by Radm.
 Edward Ellsberg provide one of the best accounts of what American competence and energy can accomplish under even the most adverse conditions.